thomasebsmith/rhubarb-os/README.md

 ```

 ## Project Architecture
-RhubarbOS is designed as a microkernel -- the actual OS-level code running is
+RhubarbOS is designed as a microkernel &mdash; the actual OS-level code running
-minimal.
+is minimal.
 On top of this minimal layer (which implements processes, virtual
 memory, threads, and some permissions), other parts of the OS are written as
 regular processes.

 ## Project Roadmap
-### v0.1 -- In Progress
+### v0.1 &mdash; In Progress
 - Microkernel
-- Support processes, virtual memory, and threading
+- Processes, virtual memory, and threading support

 ### v0.2
 - File system support